ropensci/DataPackageR/README.md

 The `DataPackageR` package simplifies bundling of code, data and documentation into a single R package that can be versioned and distributed.
 The `datapackage.skeleton()` API lets you point `DataPackageR` at your data processing code (in the form of Rmd and / or R files).
 These are expected to produce `data objects` to be stored in the final package.
 The names of these are also passed to `datapackage.skeleton()`.
 This produces the necessary package structure, and populations a `datapackager.yml` configuration file used by the build process.

-The `buildDataSetPackage()` API runs the processing code specified in the `.yml` files and produces html reports of the processing as **package vignettes**.
+The `package_build()` API runs the processing code specified in the `.yml` files and produces html reports of the processing as **package vignettes**.
 It also builds boilerplate `roxygen` documentation of the R objects specified in the `.yml`, computes checksums of stored R objects and version tags the entire data set collection.

-If raw data changes, the user can rebuild the R package with subsequent calls to `buildDataSetPackage()` which will re-run the processing, compare the cheksums of new R objects against those currently stored in the package.
+If raw data changes, the user can rebuild the R package with subsequent calls to `package_build()` which will re-run the processing, compare the cheksums of new R objects against those currently stored in the package.
 Any changes force an increment of the `Dataversion` string in the package DESCRIPTION file.
 When the package is installed, data sets can be accessed via the standard `data()` API, package vignettes describing the data processing can be accessed via `vignette()`, documentation via `?`, and the data version via `dataVersion(packageName)`.